Owned By: Town of Marshfield

 Habitats and Wildlife

 The Bourne Island Lagoon is the perfect place to pause while paddling a canoe or kayak.
-Let yourself rest, while floating in the still water, and admire the birds who make their home along the river and marsh.
+Let yourself rest, while floating in the still water, and admire the birds and other critters who make their home along the river and marsh.
 There is a stand of cedars to one side as you enter the lagoon.
 Look for the otter den at the water’s edge.

 Historic Site: No